-We advise you not to book travel or accommodation before you receive your booking confirmation email.
+We advise you not to book travel or accommodation until you have received your booking confirmation email.

 Each of our open days attracts over 15,000 visitors.
-The University is based in Clifton in the heart of the city of Bristol; some of the roads around the campus will be closed to vehicles and parking close by is extremely limited.
-We advise you use the free University open day park and ride service, or public transport.
+The University is based in Clifton in the heart of Bristol; some of the roads around the campus will be closed to vehicles and parking close by is extremely limited.
+We provide free shuttle bus services to and from the following open day locations:

 Parking in the city is very limited and can be expensive.
 We encourage you to use the University's free park and ride service from The Mall at Cribbs Causeway shopping centre, which is clearly visible as you leave the M5 motorway at junction 17.

-Please follow the blue road signs for the University of Bristol open day park and ride to Coach Park H. For Sat Nav users the postcode for the whole site at The Mall is BS34 5DG.
-Head towards the Marks and Spencer end of The Mall.
+Please follow the black and yellow road signs for the University of Bristol open day park and ride to Coach Park H, which is near the Marks and Spencer end of The Mall.
 Sat nav users should use postcode BS34 5DG.

-Stewards in red T-shirts will be at The Mall to help with queries and register your arrival.
+Stewards will be at The Mall to help with queries and register your arrival.

-The University park and ride service will only be operating on open days (19 and 20 June and 12 September).
-If you are visiting at other times, please see the University's main maps and travel information.
+The University park and ride service will only be operating on the open day (9 September).
+If you are visiting at another time, please see the University's main maps and travel information page.

-There are two main train stations in Bristol: Bristol Temple Meads and Bristol Parkway.
-The University is much closer to Bristol Temple Meads, and we recommend you arrive at this station.
+Bristol has two mainline railway stations.
+Bristol Temple Meads is two miles from the University and much closer than Bristol Parkway.
 There are hourly trains from London Paddington; the journey takes around 1 hour 40 minutes.

-A free shuttle bus service from Bristol Temple Meads to the University (Woodland Road) will operate every 10 to 15 minutes from 8.30 am throughout the day, with the last shuttle leaving Woodland Road for Bristol Temple Meads at 5 pm.
+A free shuttle bus service from Bristol Temple Meads to the University campus (Woodland Road) will operate every 10-15 minutes from 8.30 am, with the last shuttle bus leaving Woodland Road for Bristol Temple Meads at 5 pm.
 At busy times there may be a short wait for this service.

-Stewards in red T-shirts will be at the station to help with queries and register your arrival.
+Stewards will be at the station to help with queries and register your arrival.

-City bus services 8 and 9 operate between Bristol Temple Meads and the University.
-The number 8 stops by the Berkeley pub on Queen's Road opposite the Wills Memorial Building, while the number 9 continues from the Berkeley pub up towards Tyndall Avenue.
+First bus services 8, 9 and 72 operate between Bristol Temple Meads and the University.
+Number 8 and 72 stop by the Berkeley pub on Queen's Road opposite the Wills Memorial Building, while the number 9 continues from the Berkeley pub up towards Tyndall Avenue.

 Please allow 30 - 45 minutes for these bus journeys in the morning and up to 90 minutes for the return journey due to rush hour traffic.
 During rush hour there can be severe delays as the routes go directly through the city centre.

 The University is a 30-minute walk from Bristol Temple Meads station (please note that the route is quite steep and uneven in places).
 The route is marked on our walking map, which you will be able to download from this page to bring with you on the day.
-Copies will also be available from stewards at the station and from the registration point if you would like to collect one for your return journey.
+Copies will also be available from stewards at the station and from the main registration point.

 From Bristol Airport

-Bristol Airport has direct flights to a wide range of countries and, as a KLM/Air France hub, has connecting flights (via Paris or Amsterdam) to many more.
-The airport is nine miles (13 km) south of the city, along the A38.
-The Bristol International Flyer service, bus service A1, runs approximately every ten minutes at peak times between the airport and Temple Meads Train Station and Bristol Bus and Coach Station.
-Please allow at least 90 minutes to get from the airport to the main campus.
+Bristol Airport offers direct flights to a number of European destinations and has connecting flights (for example, via Paris or Amsterdam) to many more cities worldwide.
+The airport is eight miles (13 km) south of the city, along the A38.
+The Airport Flyer Express bus (service A1) runs approximately every ten minutes at peak times between the airport and Bristol Temple Meads and Bristol Bus and Coach Station.
+Please allow at least 90 minutes to get from the airport to the main University campus.

 From London Heathrow

-There is a direct National Express Coach Service between Heathrow and Bristol.
-Alternatively, you can take the Heathrow Express to London Paddington and a Great Western train from Paddington to Bristol Temple Meads station.
-For information on how to get from Bristol Temple Meads to the University please see how to get here by train (above).
+There is a direct National Express coach service between London Heathrow and Bristol.
+Alternatively, you can take the Heathrow Express to London Paddington and a Great Western Railway train from Paddington to Bristol Temple Meads station.
+For information on how to get from Bristol Temple Meads to the University please see the 'by train' section above.

 Getting around on the day